CRUDEM/bahmni-distro-hsc/README.md

 ## Release Notes

 ### Version 1.8.2
-* Fixed BOM lines in Odoo that caused products not to load in Odoo
+* Fixed BOM lines in Odoo that caused products not to load

 ### Version 1.8.1
 * Updated drugs in the EMR